Interested in joining 5 A Day CSA

 What's in a share?
 Depends on the season and the weather.

-Kale, collard greens, snap peas, arugula, Swiss chard, spinach, cilantro, broccoli, cauliflower, savoy cabbage, Italian parsley, mint, chives, lettuce.
+Kale, collard greens, snap peas, Swiss chard, spinach, cilantro, broccoli, cauliflower, Italian parsley, mint, lettuce +.

 Summer- hot weather, hot weather crops.

-Bell peppers, hot peppers, tomatoes, corn, green peas, malabar spinach, bok choy, cucumber, zucchini, eggplant, sweet potato leaves, melons, jute leaf, Swiss chard, hibiscus leaf, squash, green beans, basil, chocolate, spearmint and pineapple mint, jalapeño peppers, rosemary, yellow squash, blackberries and raspberries.
+Bell peppers, hot peppers, tomatoes, , green peas, malabar spinach, bok choy, green beans, basil, mint, jalapeño peppers, rosemary, yellow squash, blackberries and strawberries .

-Fall season- warm AND cool weather crops.
-Membership open
+Fall season- warm AND cool weather crops. *Fall harvests are typically bountiful and provide a greater variety of crops.

-Snap peas, tomatoes, kale, collard greens, mustard greens, turnips.carrots, beets, radish, savoy cabbage, Swiss chard, spinach, broccoli, broccoli raab, cauliflower, cilantro, parsley, mint, chives, lettuce ,snap peas, butternut squash, green beans, watermelon.
+Snap peas, tomatoes, kale, collard greens, mustard greens, turnips.carrots, beets, radish, savoy cabbage, Swiss chard, spinach, broccoli, cilantro, parsley, mint, chives, lettuce ,snap peas, butternut squash, green beans.

 Contact us for the CSA Agreement and Signup form